What is U-Build?

 Can I build it myself?

 Yes, that is the main idea behind U-build.
-We provide instruction manuals and training videos and encourage you to engage with the construction process.
-It is cheaper and much more rewarding.
+We can provide instructions and training to explain the construction process.

 Can you help me build it?